chrislewisdev/prettyplan/README.md

 ## Deployment

-The website is served from the `gh-pages` branch.
-All PRs should be landed onto `master` and then, whenever it's appropriate for a new release, `gh-pages` can be updated with a merge from `master`, with updated release notes.
+The website is served from the `gh-pages` branch, but will be moving to a separate deployment soon.
+Once moved, the `gh-pages` version will no longer be updated.

 ## Will this steal sensitive data from my Terraform plans?